 Get to know Denny Family Farms

 John Denny is also the pastor at South Liberty Church in Palmyra.
-Listen to his latest sermon "Repentance."
+Listen to his latest sermon series on The Holy Spirit.

 Denny’s Grass-fed beef is located in the beautiful hills of southern Indiana just outside the small town of Pekin.
 We are located approximately 30 miles northwest of Louisville, Kentucky.
 The Denny family owns 80 acres and rents an additional 220 of neighboring farm land.

 Our original herd of beef cows was a mixture of Black Angus, Charlioas and Hereford.
 In the last several years, we have added Red Angus to the cross.
 In 2013, we bought our first Red Angus bull from Pharo Cattle Company in Colorado.
 These bulls have been specially selected for superior grass finishing as well as ease in calving.
 At this time, we have about 75 cows and 2 bulls.
 We have two calving seasons; one in the spring and one in the fall.

 We raise grass-finished beef.
 Great efforts are made to raise and harvest cattle that are not only 100% grass-fed (no grain whatsoever), but are also grass-finished.
 The term grass-finished simply describes the condition of the animal at the time of butchering.
 A grass-finished beef has just the right balance between meat and fat which in turn produces an end product that is well-marbled, tender and flavorful.
 Here are some of our specific practices:

 Our cows pasture throughout the summer in a rotational grazing system.
 During the summer, we harvest a mix of grasses and legumes as chopped haylage and store it in silage bags to feed to our cattle during the winter.
 This allows the cattle to enjoy high quality forage all through the winter months and is the key to being able to harvest and sell quality beef in the winter months.